(Updated on July 09, 2020)

-With 25 lakh people infected globally by the Covid19 and 1.75 lakh casualties across the world including 600 in India due to the global spread of Corona Virus – Covid19 that originated from China, is claiming its toll in Italy, Germany, Taiwan, Singapore, Hongkong, France, Canada, USA among other countries.
+With 1 crore and 25 lakhs people infected globally by the Covid-19 and 5.53 lakh casualties across the world including 21000 in India due to the global spread of Corona Virus – Covid-19 that originated from China, has claimed its toll in Italy, Germany, Taiwan, Singapore, Hongkong, France, Canada, Russia, USA among other countries.
+The World Health Organization (WHO) is taking twists and turns in its announcements about Covid-19 pandemic but still the world has not been able to come up any anti-dote vaccine against this virus which is believed to have been developed in man made laboratory in China, but is vehemently denied.

 The US has surpassed China in the number of confirmed Covid-19 cases along with Italy, Spain and other countries.
-More than 40,000 people in USA have died due to the spread of Corona Virus.
-More than 1 million people in Europe alone are infected by this virus.
-Cases in India has also started rising sharply and have crossed 17500 mark as on April 20, 2020.
+More people in USA have died than in China due to the spread of Corona Virus.
+More than 2.5 million people in Europe alone are infected by this virus.

-Latest Update: The total number of cases in India, infected by Corona Virus have gone up to 17, 615 and the death toll has gone up to 543 as on April 20, 2020.
-In a single day more than 1500 cases have been added to the tally.
-More than 80% cases are from 62 districts and the Government of India has applied ‘Bhilwara Model’ of countrywide lock down to check the further spread of Corona Virus
+Latest Update: The total number of cases in India, infected by Corona Virus have gone up to 7.69 lakhs and the death toll has gone up to 21,200 as on July 8, 2020.
+In a single day more than 24000 cases have been added.
+Government of India has applied five country wide lock down since March 22, 2020 to check the further spread of Corona Virus

 Global Economy, which was already reeling under severe slow down, is facing the brunt of the virus.
 Visa bans on tourists and restrictions on visiting the other countries have put the tourism, aviation and hospitality industry in jeopardy.
 Social gatherings, malls, schools, multiplexes are closed till the situation improves.

 Global higher education including MBA education is also affected as even the top MBA colleges of the world like Harvard, Chicago Booth, Wharton, Stanford, Kellog, MIT Sloan and hundreds of others have decided to move to online teaching instead of class room teaching.
 Besides, the B-schools have extended their spring break, have stopped international exchange programs, have cancelled the events like convocation, have restricted international travel and have taken other measures to restrict the movement of students and faculty.
-In India also, B-schools have postponed their Convocations and are conducting awareness programs for Corona virus.
+In India also, B-schools have postponed their Convocations, delayed admission process and session commencements, and are conducting awareness programs for Corona virus.

 Impact on India